-13. Events after the reporting year
+12. Events after the reporting year

 The Trustee has evaluated events after the reporting year from the date of the financial statements through to the date the financial statements were available to be issued.
-There were no events after the reporting year identified which require adjustment or disclosure in these financial statements, except for the below.
+There were no events after the reporting year identified which require adjustment or disclosure in these financial statements.